5 Simple Steps to Your Big Picture Plan for Homeschooling High School

 • 3 credits in “social studies” (I have never liked that vague term, btw.)
 This usually needs to include 1 credit (year) of American History, 1/2 credit in American government, and 1/2 credit in economics.
 You might also include World History for one of the social science credits.

-• 1 year of physical education could be recording playing hoops in the driveway, taking tae kwon do classes, or a combination of running, online exercise classes, and trips to the gym.
-You have to track the time here and equal about 145-150 hours for one credit.
+• 1 year of physical education could consist of playing hoops in the driveway, taking tae kwon do classes, or a combination of running, online exercise classes, and trips to the gym.
+Again, you have to track the time and your student will need to to have 145-150 hours for one credit.

-• academic electives — colleges like to see some academic electives, such as a high school composition course like Essay Styles for High School, a public speaking course, such as The Art of Public Speaking, and a course on how to write research papers such as The Steps to Writing a Research Paper.
+• academic electives — colleges want to see academic electives, such as a high school composition course like Essay Styles for High School, a public speaking course, such as The Art of Public Speaking, and a course on how to write research papers such as The Steps to Writing a Research Paper.
+These three courses are usually considered English electives.

-1. Ensure you get the three main math courses in as early as possible because your student will do better on college readiness exams.
+1. Ensure you get the three main math courses (Algebra I, Geometry, and Algebra II) in as early as possible because your student will do better on college readiness exams.

 2. You may need your student to take the SAT/ACT for the first time without the third math course, but make sure by the second time your student takes those tests that he or she has had them all.